fredgibbs/fredgibbs.github.io/courses/historiography/schedule.md

 ## 16: Looking Forward and Back
 ### 30: Futures of History
-{% include alert.html class='info' title='Review Criteria' text="
+{% include alert.html class='info' title='Review Criteria (REVISED)' text="

-You'll be paired up with TWO colleagues to review their work and offer critiques.
+You'll be paired up with ONE colleagues to review their work and offer critiques.
+Things you need to do, AS DEMONSTRATED IN CLASS:

-COMMENTS: Your assignment is to offer review criticism for your colleagues.
-By embedding comments in the GitHub posts, offer suggestions on the following topics (a list of your own suggestions from April 2):

-- displays of overt bias
-- clearly stated argument
-- evidence clearly tied to argument
-- copious empirical sources
-- quality of citations
-- grammar, attention to detail
-- credibility
+- Note within paragraphs problems with clarity or intent
+- Use back tics to indicate your comments \`like this\` when editing, which will look `like this` when the author views it on GitHub
+- Summarize the main points of EACH PARAGRAPH directly below it to tell the author what you thought the main and useful points of the paragraph were.
+Separate the wheat from the chaff.
-- audience
+- **EVERY WORD MATTERS**
-- framing (intro and conclusions)
-- originality, new perspective
-- engagement with historical discourse (secondary literature) "%}
+- Note whether the paragraph has a clearly stated purpose and is sufficiently connected to its neighbors
+- Write a few general/overall comments at the end of the essay; keep this minimal as you'll have a chance to chat about these on Monday
+- Complete your reviews by 9AM MONDAY, and look at the comments you receive before class
+- I will be making general/overall comments at the end of your essays, and, if I can't help myself, notes within paragraphs about problematic claims
+- **This (penultimate) assignment will be graded on the usual 0-10 scale**.
+I'm looking for the quality of your engagement with the essay.
+If you're thinking carefully about every sentence, you'll do fine.
+"%}